cryotato/cryotato.github.io/_pages/shop.md

     Polyglot; speaks CV, and analogue on top of DAW friendly USB

-    rhizomatic rizz. defies convention
+    rhizomatic rizz. defies convention.

     whimsy

-    Affordable and open source, not afraid to share.
+    open source, and programmable, not afraid to share.